 Q- Which is the most powerful Snapdragon processor?

-The Snapdragon 8 Gen 3 is Qualcomm’s most powerful processor and best processor for mobile for Android based on a 4nm architecture.
-It is also the company’s first chipset to come with a Qualcomm AI engine and support for a 240Hz display.
+The Snapdragon 8 Elite is Qualcomm’s most powerful processor and best processor for mobile for Android based on a 3nm architecture.
+It is the fastest processor in the world that uses custom Oryon cores

 Q- Which is the most powerful MediaTek processor?

-The most powerful and best processor for mobile in MediaTek for Android is the Dimensity 9300+, based on a 4nm chipset.
+The most powerful and best processor for mobile in MediaTek for Android is the Dimensity 9400, based on a 3nm fabrication process.
 Not only can it play the most demanding games at the highest settings, but it is also capable of running LLM models like Llama 3 and Google Gemini Nano with on-device processing.

 Q- Which phone has the fastest processor in 2024?